Room Rental & Daily Use

 "Easy to find.
 Met Gretchen who was is located in the Community Center office.
 Awesome lady.
 Told me the parking options and that for $10 I could use the gym area till closing time.
 Nice and quiet area but need to watch where I parked and which way I faced due to the LED lighting outside.
 Sat and read my book and no problems with noise.
 Would go again for a short/overnight stay."

 The WACC features several spaces available for daily use.
 4-person tables line the hallways for use to have a quiet meeting , do schoolwork or use as temporary remote office.
 Or relax and watch TV or sit by the fireplace in our lounge area.
 WiFi is available throughout the building as well as public bathrooms, member-only locker rooms and vending options.

-The Rotary Room is available for rental for parties, meetings and any other function.
-The Rotary Room comfortably seats 150 and is located directly next to the kitchen.
+The Rotary Room is available for rental for parties, meetings, and any other function.
+The Rotary Room comfortably seats 150-200 and is located directly next to the kitchen.
 A serving area is available between the kitchen and Rotary Room.
 There is a variety of audio-visual equipment available in the Rotary Room.
-Also located outside of the exterior doors is are several picnic tables with umbrellas for outdoor seating.

 The MHD-Approved full service kitchen contains ample stainless steel tables and counters, large stainless steel sinks (no garbage disposal), 2 ovens, a 6-burner stove with griddle, a microwave, a large 2 door fridge, an upright freezer unit, 3 compartment steam table and a cafeteria-style serving area.
 A separate back entry provides convenient caterer access.
 NOTE: Utensils, cookware, silverware, dinnerware, towels, potholders, sponges, etc. are provided in limited supply.